vectra-ai-research/derf/docs/attack-techniques/aws/vpc-remove-flow-log.md

 ## Detection Artifacts

 Use the Cloudtrail event `DeleteFlowLogs` to identify activity.
+Refer to Stratus Red Team documentation for additional detailed [detection artifacts](https://stratus-red-team.cloud/attack-techniques/AWS/aws.defense-evasion.vpc-remove-flow-logs/) produced by this attack technique.